 Luscious local leeks

-This week sees the first of our Local Leeks.
+Our Local Leeks usually come from Secretts.
 Leeks are one of the very few vegetables that need to be cooked through– ‘al dente ‘leeks just don’t work.

 - Top and tail them and split lengthways down the middle.
 Cut across in centimetre widths.